Decurity/semgrep-smart-contracts/README.md

 encode-packed-collision | Generic | Hash collision with variable length arguments in abi.encodePacked openzeppelin-ecdsa-recover-malleable | OpenZeppelin | Potential signature malleability
-BETA: basic-arithmetic-underflow | Umbrella Network, Remittance Token | Possible arithmetic underflow unrestricted-transferownership | Ragnarok Online Invasion | Contract ownership can be transfered by anyone msg-value-multicall | Sushiswap | Function with constant msg.value can be called multiple times no-bidi-characters | Generic | The code must not contain any of Unicode Direction Control Characters delegatecall-to-arbitrary-address | Generic | An attacker may perform delegatecall() to an arbitrary address.
+BETA: basic-arithmetic-underflow | Umbrella Network, Remittance Token | Possible arithmetic underflow unrestricted-transferownership | Ragnarok Online Invasion | Contract ownership can be transferred by anyone msg-value-multicall | Sushiswap | Function with constant msg.value can be called multiple times no-bidi-characters | Generic | The code must not contain any of Unicode Direction Control Characters delegatecall-to-arbitrary-address | Generic | An attacker may perform delegatecall() to an arbitrary address.